EARLIEST PRE-HOMININS, PRIMATES AND APES

 “At the time, Africa was an island and had yet to collide with the south western side of the continent of Asia.
 The early primates somehow had to cross open water in order to colonise Africa.
 "It couldn't have been easy but they did and, after that, obviously the story changed and Africa became a pivotal centre for anthropoid evolution," said Beard.

-Early Primates and Apes
+Early Ape-Like Primates

 One of the earliest primates so far discovered is a 33 million year old arboreal animal nicknamed the "dawn ape" found in the Egypt's Faiyum Depression.
 This fruit-eating creature weighed about eight pounds (three kilograms) and had a lemur-like nose, monkey-like limbs and the same number of teeth (32) as apes and modern man.